 Independent arrival in Athens and check-in at our pre-booked hotel.
-Meet your guides at 19:00 on the hotel's rooftop terrace with a view across to the ever-impressive Acropolis.
-We have a welcome Aperitif and then move on to dinner at a super restaurant around the corner Dinner and Hotel included.
+Meet your guides at 6:30 p.m. on the hotel’s rooftop terrace that features a perfect view across to the ever-impressive Acropolis.
+We have a welcome drink and then move on to dinner at a super restaurant around the corner.
+Overnight Athens.
+Hotel and dinner included.

 After breakfast we transfer by van to Meteora, the surreal and mystical land where nature’s grandeur and man’s quest for spiritual understanding come together.
 Centuries ago, medieval monks built impressive monasteries and humble hermitages atop steep limestone pinnacles and even within natural caves.
 From early Christian times the vertical cliffs of Meteora provided both protection and isolation for the men and women who came here for quiet reflection and spiritual enlightenment.
 We take you to visit one of the smaller monasteries that features impressive views as well as ancient frescoes.
 Later that afternoon, follow your guide on a memorable evening hike as the limestone spires are lit by the soft rays of the setting sun.
-Just as dusk falls we arrive back in the village and sit down at a lively taverna for the first of many excellent meals to come.
+Just as dusk falls we arrive back in the village and sit down for dinner in our hiking clothes at a lively taverna for the first of many excellent meals to come.
 Travel time to Meteora: 3.5 hours.
-Hiking time 3 hours.
+The Hike: 9km/5.5mi, about 3 hours.
 Overnight Meteora.
-Breakfast, lunch, dinner and hotel included.
+Hotel, breakfast, lunch and dinner included.

-After a breakfast featuring traditional savoury pies of filo pastry, transfer to the neigbouring village of Koukouli.
+After an abundant breakfast we transfer to the neighbouring village of Koukouli.
 From here we start a beautiful hike which features five amazing stone bridges that arch elegantly over the rivers of Zagori.
-Built centuries ago by the craftsmen of their time, the bridges are testament to the once vibrant commerce that flowed through this former Ottoman province.
-After a 4-hour loop hike, sit down to lunch in the taverna in Koukouli in the shade of the ubiquitous centuries-old plane trees which adorn every village square.
-This afternoon you have some down time back at the hotel to relax but you also have the option to hike out to an isolated monastery.
-This evening we dine in the village of Kapesovo.
+Built centuries ago by local craftsmen, the bridges are a testament to the once vibrant commerce that flowed through this former Ottoman province.
+After a 4-hour loop hike, sit down to lunch in the taverna in Koukouli in the shade of the ubiquitous ancient plane tree which adorns every village square.
+This afternoon you have some down time back at the hotel to relax then we transfer to another village to meet Elena, who welcomes us into her home and teaches the art of making filo pastry and traditional savoury pies.
+Elena has spent years talking to the elders of the Zagori villages, collecting the oral history, culture, and recipes that are slowly disappearing.
+She shares her passion for and knowledge of the region with us over dinner.
 Overnight Dilofo.
+The Hike: 12km/7mi, about 4 hours.
 Breakfast, lunch, dinner and hotel included.

-Today features a little "soft adventure" on a pristine river whose emerald green waters meander through the southern section of the Vikos Gorge.
-The water is crystal clear and is so clean that you can drink straight from the river.
+Today features a little "soft adventure" on the pristine Voidomatis river, whose emerald green waters meander through the southern section of the Vikos Gorge.
+The water is crystal clear and so clean that you can drink straight from the river.
 We float through the canyon and encounter a few easy rapids, which have just enough white-water to give a little thrill without any danger.
-After this refreshing break on the water, return to land for a delicious lunch.
-In the afternoon we have a short but very steep drive up out of the gorge to the start of our hike to Megalo Papigo, whose narrow cobbled streets, stone houses, and vegetable gardens provide some delightful local colour to the town.
+After this refreshing break on the water we return to land for a delicious lunch.
+In the afternoon we have a short but very steep drive up out of the gorge to the start of our hike to Megalo Papigo, whose stone houses, narrow cobbled streets, and stone courtyards give testimony to a once prosperous past.
 Overnight Megalo Papigo in another beautiful hotel in a restored mansion house.
+Enjoy a cold drink on the terrace and take in the soft rays of the setting sun as they shed their golden light on the impressive rock face of the “Astraka Towers.”
+The Hike: 8km/5mi, about 2.5 hours.
 Breakfast, lunch, dinner and hotel included.

 Activity Level 3+ = Moderate Plus: